Everything you need to know about how to beat the Orbital Core, a challenging 4-player boss added as part of Wreckage on Dantooine in Game Update 7.8.

 Corrode Armor

-While Hazard Shielding is active, G30-MN will apply stacks of
+On top of being immune while Hazard Shielding is active, G30-MN will apply stacks of

 Corrode Armor to the tank (or whoever has aggro) with its basic melee attack whenever it takes damage.
 Each stack increases damage taken from all sources by 112%.